ReSplat: Learning Recurrent Gaussian Splatting: Approach

 \subsection{Initial Gaussian Reconstruction}

-\boldstartspace{Subsampled 3D Space.} Our initial Gaussian reconstruction model is based on the DepthSplat~\citep{xu2025depthsplat} architecture, which includes both multi-view and monocular branches for per-pixel Gaussian prediction.
-However, unlike DepthSplat, we predict Gaussians in a spatially $16\times$ subsampled 3D space ($N \times \frac{HW}{16}$), and thus our number of Gaussians is $16 \times$ fewer than DepthSplat.
-To achieve $16 \times$ subsampling, we resize the full resolution depth predictions from the depth model in DepthSplat to $1/4$ resolution ($N \times \frac{H}{4} \times \frac{W}{4}$), and then unproject and transform them in 3D via camera parameters to obtain a point cloud with $M = N \times \frac{HW}{16}$ points.
-Each 3D point ${\bm p}_j \in \mathbb{R}^3$ is also associated with a feature vector ${\bm f}_j \in \mathbb{R}^{C_1}$ extracted from the input images.
-This process can be expressed as
+\boldstartspace{Subsampled 3D Space.} Our initial Gaussian reconstruction model is based on the DepthSplat~\cite{xu2025depthsplat} architecture.
+However, unlike DepthSplat, we predict Gaussians in a spatially $16\times$ subsampled 3D space ($N \times \frac{HW}{16}$), and thus we produce $16 \times$ fewer Gaussians than DepthSplat.
+To achieve $16 \times$ subsampling, we resize the full-resolution depth predictions from the depth model in DepthSplat to $1/4$ resolution ($N \times \frac{H}{4} \times \frac{W}{4}$), and then unproject and transform them into 3D via camera parameters to obtain a point cloud with $M = N \times \frac{HW}{16}$ points.
+Each 3D point ${\bm p}_j \in \mathbb{R}^3$ is also associated with a feature vector ${\bm f}_j \in \mathbb{R}^{C_0}$ ($C_0=256$ for our small model and $512$ for our base model) extracted from the input images:

 Since we now have $16 \times$ fewer 3D points, na\"ively predicting Gaussian parameters from the point features ${{\bm f}}_j$ will lead to considerable performance loss.
-However, we found that using additional kNN attention~\citep{zhao2021point} and global attention~\citep{vaswani2017attention} layers on the point cloud to encode the 3D context~\citep{xu2023murf,chen2024hac} information can compensate for this loss.
+However, we find that using additional $k$NN attention~\cite{zhao2021point} and global attention~\cite{vaswani2017attention} layers to encode the 3D context~\cite{xu2023murf,chen2024hac} information can compensate for this loss.

-\boldstartspace{Aggregating the 3D Context.} We use six alternative blocks of kNN attention and global attention to model both local and global 3D contexts, which enables communication between different 3D points and produce 3D context-aggregated features ${\bm f}^*_j \in \mathbb{R}^{C_1}$ with increased expressiveness:
+\boldstartspace{Aggregating the 3D Context.} We use six alternating blocks of $k$NN attention and global attention to model both local and global 3D contexts, which enables communication between different 3D points and produces 3D context-aggregated features ${\bm f}^*_j \in \mathbb{R}^{C_0}$ with increased expressiveness: